brittojoshua/freshworks-simple-design-/README.md

 # freshworks-simple-design-
-Where I have been done my design using Adobe Illustrator
+Where I have been done my design using Adobe Illustrator and Canva